Chrisae9/chis-website/content/blog/split.md

 ![Split OAuth](images/split-oauth.png)

 Split provides users with a single sign-on option using [Google OAuth 2.0](https://developers.google.com/identity/protocols/oauth2).
-This eliminates the need to store userdata in the backend.
-Once a user signs in with their Google account, Split will use the ID associated with their account to save and load receipts to a [Mongo database](https://www.mongodb.com/).
+This eliminates the need to store user data in the backend.
+Once a user signs in with their Google account, Split will use the ID associated with their account to save and load receipts to a [Mongo database](https://www.mongodb.com/) accessible through the api located at [api.chis.dev](https://api.chis.dev).

 ### React Bootstrap Table 2